Fitting¶

 Load the .ses file and Send to Fitting as normal.

 Since SESANS data normally represent much longer length scales than SANS data, it will likely be necessary to significantly increase key size parameters in a model before attempting any fitting.
-In the screenshot above, the radius of the sphere has been increased from its default value of 50 Å to 5000 Å in order to get the transform to show something sensible.
+In the screenshot above for example, the radius of the sphere could be increased from its default value of 50 Å to 5000 Å in order to get the transform to show something more sensible.

 The model parameters can then be optimised by checking them as required and clicking the Fit button as is normal.